LeptitGeek/Front-terminal/README.md

-Web-Terminal
+Front-Terminal
 ============
-Web-Terminal is a very lightweight terminal server that provides remote CLI via standard web browser and HTTP protocol.
+Front-Terminal is a very lightweight terminal server that provides remote CLI via standard web browser and HTTP protocol.
 It works on all operating systems supported by Node.js, it doesn't depend on native modules.
 Fast and easy to install.
 Supports mutiple sessions.